Shaz2ej/course-backend/README.md

 # Course Admin Panel

-A fully functional mobile admin panel for a course/affiliate platform built with React and Supabase.
+A fully functional mobile admin panel for a course/affiliate platform built with React.

 ## Features